jlaitue/Zombie-Game/README.md

 TODO:

+- Intro window with user input to decide what to do
 - Make it work the way its supposed to do
 - Apparently we should divide the project into to apps
 - Improve the generation of random values